-The southernmost group are the Yupik who live in southwestern Alaska, from Bristol Bay across the Yukon-Kuskokwim Delta to Norton Sound.
+The southernmost group is the Yupik, who live in southwestern Alaska, from Bristol Bay across the Yukon-Kuskokwim Delta to Norton Sound.
 They rely upon salmon that return each year in vast numbers to spawn in the rivers of the area.
 The Yupik also fish for other species and hunt marine mammals, caribou, and birds.

 People who live in an area for a long time develop a great deal of knowledge about that place.
 If they depend on local plants and animals for food, clothing and shelter, they learn a great deal about the species they use and see.
 If the environment is variable and potentially dangerous, they learn to identify and avoid hazardous places and conditions.

 In the Arctic, such knowledge has been known by various terms, including traditional knowledge, indigenous knowledge, local knowledge, and Inuit qaujimajatuqangiit.
 Such terms often incorporate the wisdom that has been gained alongside knowledge.
 We use the term “traditional knowledge” simply because it is widely recognized.

 In recent years, a great deal of research has focused on traditional knowledge in the Arctic.
 Major projects such as the Arctic Climate Impact Assessment have incorporated traditional knowledge in efforts to understand what is taking place in the region.
 Nonetheless, there is a great deal more to be done to make the knowledge of Arctic peoples more widely available.